drm/install-util/README.md

-This will ultimately print the script that would otherwise be executed on the configured server. `DEBUG=1` will only output a lot of tracing information but will do the ultimate installation on the remote,
+This will ultimately print the script that would otherwise be executed on the configured server. `DEBUG=1` will only output a lot of tracing information but will do the ultimate installation on the remote.

+DEBUG=3 will print the resulting installation script using `envsubst` which tries to expand as much of the variables in the script as possible.
+This is useful to easily spot escape and/or quoting errors.
+Note that this isn't exactly the way bash works, so it should only be used as a means of debugging and inspection.

 ### Application-specifics